alexispayton/Wildfires-and-Extracellular-Vesicles-EVs-Woodsmoke-Alters-EV-Proteomic-Signatures-involved-in-Ext/README.md

 > All analyses in this folder are designated by their figure number or table number in the manuscript in parantheses.

-This script was generated to support the manuscript titled 'Biomass Smoke Alters the Release and Proteomic Content of Exosomes Emitted from an In Vitro Airway Epithelial Tri- and Co-Culture Model' to be submitted soon.
+This script was generated to support the manuscript titled 'Wildfires and Extracellular Vesicles (EVs): Woodsmoke Alters EV Proteomic Signatures involved in Extracellular Matrix Degradation and Tissue Injury in Airway Organotypic Models' currently under review.